 - health care (two words)

-- Dogs, not ‘Dawgs when referring to the Louisiana Tech Bulldogs
+- Dogs, not Dawgs, in all instances when referring to the Louisiana Tech Bulldogs

 Quotation marks